shankao/Daemonizer/README.md

 ### Customization functions

-Call them before your $daemon->run() call to change some aspects of the daemon:
+Call them for your Daemonizer object, before the call to run() to change some aspects of the daemon:

 ```php
 set_finishfn(callable $fn)